-However, we encourage you to also read our guide on Cybersecurity & SMS Marketing: keep your data safe in which we explore in-depth how to keep our data secure, prevent attacks and breaches, and what to do in case we experience one.
+However, we encourage you to also read our guide on Cybersecurity & SMS Marketing: keep your personal data safe in which we explore in-depth how to keep our personal data secure, prevent attacks and breaches, and what to do in case we experience one.

 What is the GDPR?

 The General Data Protection Regulation (GDPR) is a “privacy and security law that enforces obligations to any type of institution collecting data from users that belong to the European Union”, even when the institution itself does not belong to the EU.

 The goal here is to make companies inform properly and in a way that people can comprehend to freely decide whether they want to engage or not with them.
 It also implies taking data protection as a core element of all the processes of the business.

-That users can understand what they’re being offered to freely choose when to opt-in or out at will having full authority over the data and its usage by third parties.
+That users can understand what they’re being offered to freely choose when to opt-in or out at will, having full authority over their personal data and its usage by third parties.

-- Who must obey the GDPR?
 All institutions processing data from EU citizens, even if the institution itself doesn’t belong to the EU.

 Is it all about consent?

-“Consent is not always necessary when you deal with GDPR.
-It’s a common misconception.
-In fact, in article 6 of the GDPR you will see that there are other legal bases.
-Consent is just one of them”, she says.
+According to Perrine, in fact, in article 6 of the GDPR you will see that there are other legal bases.
+Consent is just one of them.
 Each data controller has to choose the right and feasible bases for him.

-But it’s not the same consent: one is for collecting data, the other one is for sending SMS.
-They’re two different things”, indicates Sophie.
+But it’s not the same consent: one is for collecting data, the other one is for sending SMS messages.
+They’re two different things.”Sophie Soubelet-Caroit, SSC Avocats

-“It is dangerous to have a unilateral approach, the best would be to make a consultation with a lawyer”, says Sophie.
-Each case is different and the answer to this question will depend on the local laws that apply for your customers and for your business.
+“It is dangerous to have a unilateral approach, as you need a case by case analysis of the legal requirements“, says Sophie.
+“Each case is different and the answer to this question will depend on the local laws that apply for your customers and for your business”.

 The GDPR states that consent must be:

-- Expressed: you can’t imply it, individuals must give affirmatively expressed consent, like “I understand and accept…”
+You can’t imply it, individuals must give affirmatively expressed consent, like “I understand and accept…”

 Examples of GDPR-compliant forms